microsoft/Federal-Business-Applications/demos/pdf-electronic-signatures/README.md

 ![HTTP with Azure AD Action Config](files/signed-form-HTTP-AAD-action-setup.JPG)

 ### Format the JSON Response
-The Word template action requires a specfiic format for image control types.
+The Word template action requires a specific format for image control types.
 This action formats the download response properly.

 ![Format JSON](files/signed-form-format-json.JPG)

 ### Populate the Word Template
 Add a new action to Populate a Microsoft Word template.
-Find the template file you created eariler and uploaded to OneDrive and configure this action.
+Find the template file you created earlier and uploaded to OneDrive and configure this action.
 Once you tell it the file you want to you use, you should now see each content control field available as inputs to the action step.

 ![Word Template Action](files/signed-form-word-template-action.JPG)